anubha-v-ardhan/BMI-Calculator/README.md

 # BMI-Calculator
-This is am Android Application which calculates BMI teaking height and weight as input.
+This is an Android Application which I created for DSC-SRM recruitment.
+It calculates BMI teaking height and weight as input.

 ## Installation
 Clone this repository and import into **Android Studio**